 All that can be positively stated is that Clark wrote in 1825 not that Joseph Field had just "died," but that he had been "killed."

 Two First-Bison Kills

 oe Field made the Lewis and Clark Expedition's first bison kill, near present Vermillion, South Dakota, on August 23, 1804.
 He also killed the first bison of the return trip, in Montana on a tributary of the Sun River on July 8, 1806.
-Lewis's men, glad to leave behind the salmon-and-roots diet of the Pacific Northwest, promptly "halted to dine. we took the best of the meat as much as we could possibly carry on our horses."
+Lewis's men, glad to leave behind the monotonous and disagreeable salmon-and-roots diet of the Pacific Northwest, promptly stopped to eat fresh red meat, then packed up as much of it as their horses could carry.

 Along with his younger brother Reubin, and George Drouillard, Joseph was one of the expedition's top hunters.
-Joseph's and Reubin's names4 frequently appear together with the information that they were out hunting.
-On August 1 and 2, 1806, in Valley County, Montana, where the deer were "very abundant in the timbered bottoms of the [Missouri] river and extreemly gentle," they harvested twenty-five of them.
-In the pay roll he sent to Secretary of War Henry Dearborn on January 15, 1807, Lewis combined the Field brothers in one comment.
+Joseph's and Reubin's names4 frequently appear together in journalists' reports on hunters that were in the field.
+On August 1 and 2, 1806, in Valley County, Montana where the deer were "very abundant in the timbered bottoms of the [Missouri] river and extreemly gentle," they harvested twenty-five of them.
+In his remarks accompanying the payroll he sent to Secretary of War Henry Dearborn in January of 1807, Lewis wrote of the Field brothers with admiration and appreciation.
 They were, he asserted, "two of the most active and enterprising young men who accompanied us.
 It was their peculiar fate to have been engaged in all the most dangerous and difficult scenes of the voyages, in which they uniformly acquited themselves with much honor."5

 With Lewis on Two Medicine Creek